chinarjoshi/acronym/README.md

 * `ACRONYM_LOCAL_FILENAME`: The name of the local project-wide alias file.
 Default: `.env`
 * `ACRONYM_GLOBAL_DIR`: The directory that contains the global alias file.
 Useful if you want it to be somewhere like dotfiles.
 Default: `~`

+[^1]: Invoking `acronym` with no parameters prints the path to the global aliases file
+[^2]: The `.env` file can still contain any other code.
+Local mode will just append all aliases to the end of the file, and top it off with the command `. ./.aliases.sh`, meaning local aliases *cannot* override project-wide aliases
+[^3]: The alias database incurs no performance penalty because it is converted to a plain shell script of `alias` commands for the shell to source.